bl4de/research/raa-ransomware-analysis/README.md

 var TBucypWw = YUIMqkFkI();
 ```

-I tried to rename all found variables and function names into something what makes sense and allows to follow them in code.
-This is how previous line and a function just before it looks like after quick renaming (I just guessed the role of each variable and function to choose particular name):
+I renamed all found variables and function into something what makes sense and allows to follow them in code in some easy way.
+This is how previous line and a function just before it looks like after renaming (I just guessed the role of each variable and function to choose particular name):

 ```javascript
 function generateKey() {